 The design of every computer case is different, and there are a pre-determined number of slots where you can mount extra fans.
 The only way to find out is to open up the computer case and measure the size of those fan slots.
 A small hassle, but it does prevent you from buying fans that won’t fit.

 Remember that the fans have a direction?
-Well, it is not as easy as randomly mounting them onto the case.
+Yes, it is not as easy as randomly mounting them onto the case.
 There is some science to placing them correctly:

 - You will want to create a good airflow inside the computer case.
-For example, fans to pull air in from the front, exit through the back of the case.
+For example, fans pull air in from the front, and exit through the back of the case.

 - Never “conflict” the direction of the airflow.
 E.G. Fans at the front, rear, and top all pulling air in – Hot air remains inside the casing and has nowhere to escape fast enough.